 I’d love to see more understanding of MS in general, as well as of its “sister diseases,” ALS, Alzheimer’s, and other neurological disorders.
-I know the University of Wisconsin has been making incredible strides, doing cutting edge medical studies and experiments, and doctors are very hopeful for future of this disease.
+I know the the University of Wisconsin has been making incredible strides, doing cutting-edge medical studies and experiments, and doctors are very hopeful for the future of this disease.
 If they’re hopeful, I’m hopeful.

 I still practice rewiring my thoughts.
 Taking control of each one and making it magical!
 Making sure I don’t feel alone; reaching out if I need to.
 This is crucial.
 Not just for myself, but because it’s so important that I don’t let myself slip back.
 I am in a position to be able to help others.
 I have a purpose that I am so sure of.

 I am an advocate for MS patients.
 For all differently-abled people.
 I see their sparkle, even more so now that I know the kind of superpowers we each develop just from getting used to conquering huge obstacles on an everyday basis.